I’m SassyBlack: meet the artist

-And now that I’m discovering what it’s like to be 30, I’m really trying to rock with who I am in all my queerness.
-I’ve never been more confident in myself.
-And I love the struggle that’s allowed me to become this; the struggle that’s allowed me to gain confidence in myself and assert myself as SassyBlack.
+Now that I’ve stepped fully into my identity as an artist, I’ve never been more confident in myself.
+And I love the struggle—the song—that’s allowed me to become this; the struggle that’s allowed me to gain confidence in myself and assert myself.
+To say: I am an artist.
+I am a musician.
+I am a composer, an arranger, a producer.
+I am SassyBlack.